 This class features a “forum for discussion” on Christian living topics, book studies, outstanding local speakers and Bible study.
 We are active in church ministries and missions and often support through our presence and donations.
 Our programming tends to utilize published curriculum, including publications and DVD based studies.

 Room N261 | Early Seniors, singles and couples

-Class Setup: Circle format with up to 20 people weekly
+Class Setup: Circle format with about 20 people weekly